gtechoogle/beautyrank/README.md

 # beautyrank
-android app to rank the beatuy
+android app to rank the beauty